 - Deductible and amount of building and contents coverage

 The NFIP’s Preferred Risk Policy (PRP) offers lower-cost protection for homes and apartments in areas of low to moderate flood risk.
-These areas of moderate or minimal flood hazards are shown as B, C, X on a Flood Insurance Rate Map (FIRM)., AR, and A99 zones on a FIRM designate areas behind a levee currently under construction or repair.
-Though the risk of flooding is higher in AR and A99 zones, Congress authorizes FEMA to provide the PRP to property owners in these areas in anticipation of the reduced risk of the levee project.
+These areas of moderate or minimal flood hazards are shown as B, C, X, AR, and A99 zones on a Flood Insurance Rate Map.

 Request a review of your flood zone designation if you believe the zone your insurer or lender has determined for your property is incorrect.